junxit/us-congress-bills-117/bill.md

 Part B of title III of the Public Health Service Act (42 U.S.C.
 243 et seq.), as amended by section 3, is further amended by adding at the end the following:

-> ## § 320C.
+> ## § 320D.
 Health care provider behavioral health and wellness programs
 >
-> - **(a)** *In general* The Secretary shall award grants to eligible entities for the purpose of establishing or enhancing behavioral health and wellness programs for health care providers.
+> - **(a)** *In general* The Secretary may award grants to eligible entities for the purpose of establishing or enhancing behavioral health and wellness programs for health care providers.
 > - **(b)** *Program description* A behavioral health and wellness program funded under this section shall—
 >   - **(1)** provide confidential support services for health care providers to help handle stressful or traumatic patient-related events, including counseling services and wellness seminars;
 >   - **(2)** provide training to health care providers to serve as peer counselors to other health care providers;